ZakKemble/nRF905/README.md

-#nRF905 AVR/Arduino Library/Driver
+# nRF905 AVR/Arduino Library/Driver

 <a href="http://www.nordicsemi.com/eng/Products/Sub-1-GHz-RF/nRF905">Nordic nRF905</a> Radio IC library for Arduino and AVR microcontrollers.

-##Documentation
+## Documentation
 <a href="http://zkemble.github.io/nRF905/">Doxygen pages</a>

-##Installing
+## Installing
-###Arduino
+### Arduino
 Copy the arduino/nRF905/ folder to your Arduino libraries folder.

-If you are using Arduino 1.5 then you will need to move the .cpp and .h files into the src folder.
+If you are using Arduino 1.5 or later then you will need to move the .cpp and .h files into the src folder.

 Add